naorbash/stock-portfolio-manager/README.md

 ## Installation

+After downloading the project and making sure you have an installed maven on your machine,

-After downloading the project, enter the command line, navigate to its directory and type:
+enter the command line, navigate to its directory and type:

 ```bash
 mvn install